 From that moment node C is in standalone for its database.
 We can proceed to update the database schema so it matches the one of the latest version.
 In order to do so, upgrade the database schema using the instructions provided in Upgrade guide.

-Stop service on nodes A and B
+Stop services on nodes A and B

-Next, stop all application service on node A and B along with the database:
+Next, stop all application services on node A and B: